section-engineering-education/engineering-education/content/articles/ssh-tunneling/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
-To perform SSH tunneling, you need the following:
+To perform SSH tunneling, you'll need the following:
 - A publicly accessible SSH server.
 - A basic understanding of networking.
 You can read it from this [Cisco site](https://www.cisco.com/c/en/us/solutions/small-business/resource-center/networking/networking-basics.html).
 - The resources to be accessed.